Home

 Conclusions

-Alen Corp, respected here, deserves credit for upping the ante for other air cleaner builders with their green initiative.
+Alen Corp deserves credit for upping the ante for other air cleaner builders with their green initiative.

 But the halo effect may be shadowed by the product's technical shortcomings.

-Paraldas retail in the entry-level premium class - five hundred bucks.
+Paraldas retail in the entry-level premium class - four hundred bucks.

 Frequent filter changes, at $54.95 at least twice annually, boost the attractive air cleaner into the most expensive "luxury" category.